Any UTS student or staff member can report an incident of sexual assault, indecent assault or sexual harassment at any time.

 Do I have to report an incident of sexual assault, indecent assault and/or sexual harassment to UTS?

-You also have the option of reporting directly to the Police.
 To find your local police station or for more information, please contact the 24 hour NSW Police Assistance Line on 131 444.

 Alternatively, you can report a sexual assault anonymously to the Police by completing the SARO Sexual Assault Questionnaire.